-- All activities must be supervised. - The level of supervision must be commensurate with the inherent risk of the activity.
-The level of risk is related to the number of participants, the skill level of the participants, the type of equipment used, and environmental conditions. - On-site supervision is required. - A teacher must accompany students to the swimming area and be present at the swimming area during the activity. - Teachers, supervisors, and trip guides who are not supervising the swimming area will supervise onshore student activities, equipment, behaviour, and group management issues. - Lifeguards or water safety supervisors must not swim while guarding/supervising swimming activities.
+- All activities must be supervised. - The type of supervision must be commensurate with the inherent risk of the activity.
+The level of risk is related to the number of participants, the skill level of the participants, the type of equipment used, and environmental conditions. - Direct Supervision is required during the safety and initial skill instruction. - Designated Swim Areas: